C3BI-pasteur-fr/python-course-1/source/Introduction.rst

 The amount of abstraction provided defines how "high-level" a programming language is.
 Examples of high-level programming languages include ``Java``, ``Lisp``, ``R``, ``Python``, ``Visual Basic``, ``Ruby``, ...

-By opposition a a `low-level programming language <http://en.wikipedia.org/wiki/Low-level_programming_language>`_ provides little or no abstraction from a computer's instruction set architecture.
+By opposition a `low-level programming language <http://en.wikipedia.org/wiki/Low-level_programming_language>`_ provides little or no abstraction from a computer's instruction set architecture.
 Generally this refers to either machine code or assembly language.
 The word "low" refers to the small or nonexistent amount of abstraction between the language and machine language.
 Low-level languages can be converted to machine code without using a compiler or interpreter, and the resulting code runs directly on the processor.

-A program written in a low-level language can be made to run very quickly, and with a very small memory footprint; an equivalent program in a highLow-level languages can be converted to machine code without using a compiler or interpreter, and the resulting code runs directly on the processor.
+An equivalent program in a high-level languages can be converted to machine code
+using a compiler or interpreter, and the resulting code runs directly on the processor.
 A program written in a low-level language can be made to run very quickly, and with a very small memory footprint; an equivalent program in a high-level language will be more heavyweight.

 Low-level languages are simple, but are considered difficult to use, due to the numerous technical details which must be remembered.

 By comparison, a high-level programming language isolates the execution semantics of a computer architecture from the specification of the program,